Online Nursing Programs, Overview

 - Use evidence-based tools, methods and technologies in an advanced nursing practice role as a nurse educator

 - Discover instructional strategies and curriculum design to meet the needs of tomorrow’s nurses

-- Prepare for doctoral studies or a career in an academic or hospital setting
+- Prepare for doctoral studies or a career in an academic or community-based setting

 RN to BSN